Will Contests & Probate Litigation

-Challenging the validity of a Will or Trust are proceedings in the Probate Court and have its unique set of procedural rules that differ from your standard civil litigation case.
-Our attorneys have over 15 years of experience assisting clients through will and trust litigation matters ranging from smaller estates to highly contested estates involving substantial assets.
+Challenging the validity of a Will or Trust are proceedings in the Probate Court which have its unique set of procedural rules that differ from your standard civil litigation case.
+Our Colorado Probate attorneys have over 15 years of experience assisting clients through will and trust litigation matters ranging from smaller estates to highly contested estates involving substantial assets.
 No matter where you are in the process, we can assist you in moving your matter to completion.

 We also have expertise in other litigation matters that arise in the probate court, including common law and marital status challenges, fraudulent transfers, creditor lawsuits, personal representative and trustee breaches and removal.

-One major tenet of our firm is that we want to make sure you understand the legal process you're apart of, and we take time to explain the purpose of each step and your options at every juncture.
+One major tenet of our firm is that we want to make sure you understand the legal process you’re a part of, and we take time to explain the purpose of each step and your options at every juncture.

 Will and Trust Contests